jupyter-widgets/ipywidgets/docs/source/dev_release.md

 ===========================

 To release a new version of the widgets on PyPI and npm, first checkout master and cd into the repo root.
-Make sure the version of `jupyter-js-widgets` matches the semver range `__frontend_version__` specified in `ipywidgets/_version.py`.
+Make sure the version of `jupyter-widgets-controls` matches the semver range `__frontend_version__` specified in `ipywidgets/_version.py`.

-### Publish jupyter-js-widgets
+### Publish jupyter-widgets-controls

 ```
 # nuke the  `dist` and `node_modules`